borodark/hitchens-tribute/README.md

 Until then, developers are advised to tread carefully, lest they find themselves on the wrong side of a compliance officer’s clipboard.
 And if you ever wondered what true absurdity looks like, simply remember: in the 21st century, fixing a vulnerability in an open-source project could technically be considered a crime.
 Orwell would be proud.

-## Hitchens for Palyboy mentions of bradbery
+## Hitchens for Play Boy mentions of Ray Bradbery

 ### Navigating Global Regulations and Open Source: US OFAC Sanctions – Bureaucratic Censorship in the Digital Age